KevinIsMyName/resume/README.md

 ## Disclaimer

-I forked this repository from [https://github.com/posquit0/Awesome-CV/](https://github.com/posquit0/Awesome-CV/) and edited the template for my own purpose.
+I forked this repository from [https://github.com/posquit0/Awesome-CV/](https://github.com/posquit0/Awesome-CV/) and edited the template to my own needs.